February 5, 2026

 The Brutal Math

 Let's say you spend 4 hours daily on your phone for entertainment and social media.
-That's conservative for most people in their twenties.
+That's conservative—Pew Research Center's data on mobile usage suggests it's often much higher for people in their twenties.

 4 hours × 365 days × 10 years = 14,600 hours